GKDGKD/NESCQR/README.md

 The same as the wind turbine dataset:
 `python main_wind_turbine.py`

-Once the execution is complete, you can find the results for all methods in the `result` folder.
+Once the execution is complete, you can find the results for all methods in the `./NESCQR/result/` folder.